UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Experiments

-\subparagraph*{Core Degree and Witness Limit.} The two main parameters influencing the performance~of the \ultra~preprocessing are the average vertex degree of the contracted transfer graph~and the witness limit~$\walkingLimit$.
-Figure \ref{fig:coreDegreeWalkingLimit} shows the impact of these two parameters on the Switzerland network.
-The lowest preprocessing times are achieved with a core degree of 14.
-While~the actual shortcut computation still becomes slightly faster for higher core degrees, this~is~offset by the increased time required to contract the transfer graph.
-Contracting up to a core degree of~14 took~1:29~minutes and yielded a graph with~32\,683~vertices and~466\,331~edges.~By contrast, the witness limit~$\walkingLimit$ only has a minor impact on the number of computed \mbox{shortcuts}, with a difference of fewer than~600~shortcuts between $\walkingLimit = 0$ and $\walkingLimit = \infty$.
-For~all~\mbox{following} experiments, we chose a witness limit of~15~minutes, yielding~139\,669~shortcuts for \mbox{Switzerland}.
-For the Germany network, we chose to contract up to a core degree of~20, since the share of the core computation in the overall preprocessing time decreases as the network size increases.
-Contraction took~24:56~minutes and produced a core graph with~314\,021~vertices and~6\,280\,440~edges.
-As before, we used a witness limit of~15~minutes for the shortcut computation, which yielded~2\,077\,374~shortcuts.
+The two main parameters influencing the performance of the~ULTRA~preprocessing are the average vertex degree of the contracted core graph and the witness limit~$\witnessLimit$.
+Figure \ref{fig:coreDegreeWitnessLimit} shows the impact of these parameters on the Switzerland network.
+The lowest preprocessing times are achieved with a core degree of~14.
+While the actual shortcut computation is slightly faster for higher core degrees, this is offset by the increased time required to contract the transfer graph.
+The witness limit~$\witnessLimit$ has a larger impact on the preprocessing time.
+Choosing a witness limit of~0 instead of~$\infty$ nearly cuts the preprocessing time in half.
+Regardless of core degree or witness limit, the event-to-event variant takes about one minute longer than the stop-to-stop variant.
+Both parameters have a negligible effect on the number of computed shortcuts.
+For all following experiments, we therefore choose a core degree of~14 and a witness limit of~0 to minimize the preprocessing time.
+The only exception is the Germany network, where we use a core degree of~20.
+This is because the share of the Core-CH computation in the overall running time is significantly lower for this network, due to its much larger size.
+Preprocessing results for the stop-to-stop variant on all four networks are listed in Table~\ref{tbl:ULTRA:preprocessing}.

-\subparagraph*{Parallelization.} We used all~16~cores of our machine in parallel to accelerate the shortcut computation.
-On the Switzerland network this reduced the shortcut computation time from~2:02:55~hours sequentially to~9:35~minutes, which corresponds to a speedup of~12.8.
-Thus, we obtain a total preprocessing time of~11:05~minutes, including the time for the contraction, which was not parallelized.
-This yields an overall speedup for the preprocessing phase of~11.2.
-Figure~\ref{fig:parallelizationAndHistogram}~(left side) shows the impact of the parallelization on the Switzerland network for different numbers of used cores.
-For the Germany network the sequential shortcut computation would take several days, while computing the shortcuts in parallel using all~16~cores took~10:53:35~hours.